richeytastic/libbuild/README.md

  This script uses CMake to configure and generate scripts for the Ninja build system for the following libraries:
  - rlib
+ - rimg
+ - r3d
- - rFeatures
+ - r3dio
- - rModelIO
+ - r3dvis
- - rVTK
+ - rNonRigid
  - QTools
  - FaceTools